 \section{Preliminaries}

-\subsection{Problem setting}
+\subsection{Problem Setting}

-We consider a collection of $N$ time series $\gD = \{\vx^{1}_{0:L_1}, \dots, \vx^{N}_{0:L_N}\}$, where $\vx^{i}_{0:L_i} \in \sR^{L_i \times d_x}$ denotes the sequence of $L_i$ $d_x$-dimensional observations associated with the $i$-th time series.
+Let $\gD = \{\vx^{1}_{0:L_1}, \dots, \vx^{N}_{0:L_N}\}$ denote a collection of $N$ time series.
+Each $\vx^{i}_{0:L_i} \in \sR^{L_i \times d_x}$ is a sequence of $L_i$ observations in the interval $[0, L_i)$, where each observation has dimension $d_x$ .
 Time series in the set can come from different domains and be generated by different stochastic processes.
 A binary mask, ${\vm^i_{0:L_i} \in \{0,1\}^{ L_i \times d_x}}$, may be introduced to model missing or invalid observations, due to either acquisition errors, faults, or missing channels in the case of heterogeneous time series.
-When present, exogenous variables (e.g., time encoding, calendar features, weather conditions) are denoted as ${\vu^i_{0:L_i} \in \sR^{L_i \times d_u}}$ and assumed to be available also when the corresponding observation is missing.
+Exogenous variables (e.g., time encoding, calendar features, weather conditions) are denoted as ${\vu^i_{0:L_i} \in \sR^{L_i \times d_u}}$ and assumed to be available also when the corresponding observation is missing.
 If time series are synchronous, we use capital letters to denote values across the collection, e.g., $\smash{\mX_t \in \sR^{N \times d_x}}$ refers to the stacked observations at time step $t$.
 Time series in the collection might be \textit{correlated}~(in a broad sense), i.e., uncertainty on future values of each time series might be reduced by taking into account observations from other time series.

 \paragraph{Forecasting groups of time series} We consider the problem of multi-step ahead time series forecasting, i.e., the problem of predicting the next $H\geq1$ observations $\vx^i_{t:t+H}$ for the i-th time series, given a window $W\geq1$ of past observations $\vx^i_{t-W:t}$ from the same time series.
-As the stochastic process generating data $p^i$ is unknown, the objective is to approximate it with a model $p_{\boldsymbol{\theta}}$ with learnable parameters $\boldsymbol{\theta}$ such that
+As the stochastic process generating data $p^i$ is unknown, the objective is to approximate it with a model $p_{\boldsymbol{\theta}}$ with parameters $\boldsymbol{\theta}$ such that